The Global Fund for Children UK Trust

 • U Muuk'il Xch'úupalo'ob/Strength of Girls Initiative in Yucatán, Mexico - multi-year flexible grants with feminist, intersectional approach

-• Mark McGoldrick Futures Fund - launched April 2024 for catalytic funding to strengthen global network
+• Mark McGoldrick Futures Fund - established in memory of the founding Chair of the UK Trust, providing catalytic funding to strengthen global network

 Priority Areas

-The Global Fund for Children prioritizes organizations that:
+The Global Fund for Children prioritises organisations that:

 Community-Led Leadership